 General Information

-- The voltage in Egypt is about 220V, 50Hz and C/F plug type, (mostly used in Europe).
+- The voltage in Egypt is about 220V, 50Hz, and has the C/F plug type (mostly used in Europe).

 - Egypt is mostly desert, about 90%.

-- The 12 months, 365-day calendar we use today was invented in Egypt.
+- The 12-month, 365-day calendar we use today was invented in Egypt.

-- Its largest cities are Cairo, which is also the county’s capital, Alexandria, Aswan, and Asyut.
+- Its largest cities are Cairo, which is also the country’s capital, Alexandria, Aswan, and Asyut.

 Budget

-Low-end budget: If you are a little adventurous and don’t really care where you are going to spend the night and just want to see where the streets are going to take you there are options that start as low as $10 per night for a couple at cheap hostels in Cairo or in the broader area of Giza.
-They do not provide many facilities though and the bathroom is usually shared.
-There is also the option of getting an apartment at Luxor with a private bathroom with prices that don’t much exceed $20 for a couple per night.
+Low-end budget: If you are a little adventurous and don’t really care where you are going to spend the night and just want to see where the streets are going to take you, there are options that start as low as $10 per night for a couple at cheap hostels in Cairo or in the broader area of Giza.
+They do not provide many facilities, and the bathroom is usually shared.
+There is also the option of getting an apartment at Luxor with a private bathroom, with prices that don’t much exceed $20 for a couple per night.

-Mid-range budget: For a mid-range budget around $25 to $79 the choices are plentiful.
-You can get a simple apartment in Cairo, pretty close to the center, for about $25, and for about $80 you can probably accommodate your whole family together.
+Mid-range budget: For a mid-range budget of around $25 to $79, the choices are plentiful.
+You can get a simple apartment in Cairo, pretty close to the center, for about $25, and for about $80, you can probably accommodate your whole family together.

 Read our “Where to stay in Cairo” article here.